younesZdDz/react-bbox-annotator/README.md

 - Emits annotation updates via a callback
 - Supports free-text labels or predefined label lists
 - Works in any modern React setup (Vite, Next.js, CRA, etc.)
+- Select and move existing boxes (drag to reposition)
+- Resize boxes with 8 handles (corners and edges)
+- Edit labels on existing boxes (double‑click a box)

 ## 📦 Installation
 ```bash